Agam Darshi

-Agam Darshi (born 23 December 1987) is a British-born Canadian actress best known for her role as Kate Freelander in the science fiction series Sanctuary.
+Agam Darshi (born 23 December 1987) is a British-Canadian actress.
+She is best known for her role as Kate Freelander in the science fiction series Sanctuary.

 Early life

-Agam Darshi was born in the city of Birmingham in England, the United Kingdom; to Sikh parents of Indian Punjabi descent.
-At a very young age she and her family has emigrated to Canada, where she grew up mainly in Montreal, in Ottawa, and in Vancouver.
-At the age of 14 she left home and relocated to Calgary, Alberta; which assisted her with the initial steps to pursue a career of acting.
+Agam Darshi was born in Birmingham, England, to Sikh parents of Indian Punjabi descent.
+At a young age she emigrated with her family to Canada, growing up in Montreal, Ottawa, and Vancouver.
+At the age of 14 she left home and relocated to Calgary, beginning to pursue a career in acting.
 Darshi studied theatre and fine arts at the University of Calgary, and earned a degree in photography.

 Career

-Darshi has made appearances in over 25 television productions along with appearing in over a dozen films.
+Darshi has made appearances in over 25 television productions, and appeared in over a dozen films.
 She is best known for her roles in Tru Calling, The Dead Zone, The L-Word, and as Laura in the horror film Final Destination 3.
 She appeared in a recurring role on the Canadian teen-drama television series renegadepress.com.
 From 2009 to 2011, Darshi appeared in the television series Sanctuary.
 She was part of the main cast in seasons two and three and had a recurring role in season four.

 At the 2013 Leo Awards, Darshi won Best Supporting Performance by a Female in a Motion Picture for her role in the feature Crimes of Mike Recket.
 Along with fellow South Asian actress Patricia Isaac, she co-founded the Vancouver International South Asian Film Festival (VISAFF).

 She has also appeared as Ruby Shivani in season 2 of TV serial You Me Her.

-In January 2021, Darshi principal photography on her directorial debut film, titled Donkeyhead, in Regina, Saskatchewan.
+In January 2021, Darshi completed made her directorial debut with a film entitled Donkeyhead.
 The film, in which Darshi also played the lead character, premiered at the 2021 Mosaic International South Asian Film Festival.

-Darshi is also a producer, director, writer, screenwriter, playwright, artist, and graphic designer.
+Darshi is also a producer, writer, screenwriter, playwright, artist, and graphic designer.